-Fastenal Company, incorporated in 1968, is engaged in selling industrial and construction supplies in a wholesale and retail fashion.
-The industrial and construction supplies are grouped into eleven product lines.
-The Company distributes the supplies through a network of approximately 2,600 company owned stores.
+Fastenal Company, incorporated on December 24, 1968, is engaged in wholesale distribution of industrial and construction supplies.
+The Company is engaged in fastener distribution, and non-fastener maintenance and supply business.
+As of December 31, 2016, it distributed these supplies through a network of approximately 2,500 company-owned stores.
 Most of its customers are in the manufacturing and non-residential construction markets.
-The manufacturing market includes both original equipment manufacturers (OEM) and maintenance and repair operations (MRO).
-The non-residential construction market includes general, electrical, plumbing, sheet metal, and road contractors.
-Other users of its product include farmers, truckers, railroads, mining companies, federal, state, and local governmental entities, schools, and certain retail trades.
+The manufacturing market includes both original equipment manufacturers (OEM) and maintenance, repair, and operations (MRO).
+The non-residential construction market includes general, electrical, plumbing, sheet metal and road contractors.
+Other users of its products include farmers, truckers, railroads, oil exploration, production and refinement companies, mining companies, federal, state, and local governmental entities, schools and certain retail trades.
 Geographically, its stores and customers are primarily located in North America.

-The Company's original product offerings were fasteners and other industrial and construction supplies, many of which are sold under the Fastenal product name.
-This product line, which it refers to as the fastener product line, consists of two categories: threaded fasteners, such as bolts, nuts, screws, studs, and related washers; and miscellaneous supplies, and hardware, such as various pins and machinery keys, concrete anchors, metal framing systems, wire rope, strut, rivets, and related accessories.
-Threaded fasteners are used in most manufactured products and building projects, and in the maintenance and repair of machines and structures.
+The Company's original product offerings are fasteners and other industrial and construction supplies, many of which are sold under the Fastenal product name.
+This product line, which the Company refers to as the fastener product line, consists of two categories: threaded fasteners, such as bolts, nuts, screws, studs, and related washers, and miscellaneous supplies and hardware, such as various pins and machinery keys, concrete anchors, metal framing systems, wire rope, strut, rivets, and related accessories.
+The Company's threaded fasteners are used in manufactured products and building projects, and in the maintenance and repair of machines and structures.

-2001 Theurer Blvd.
+2001 Theurer Blvd

-WINONA MN 55987
+WINONA MN 55987-1500